GEWIS/.github/profile/README.md

 # Study Association GEWIS❗
-Welcome to the GitHub of [study assocation GEWIS](https://gewis.nl), here we host the projects of various committees from GEWIS.
+Welcome to the GitHub of [study association GEWIS](https://gewis.nl); here, we host the projects of various committees from GEWIS.
 This GitHub is managed by the [ABC](mailto:abc@gewis.nl).
-As mathematics & computer science students we build a lot of the software needed in the associations, this ranges from sophisticated projects to hacky scripts.
-Below you can find some highlights of the project that we build:
+As mathematics & computer science students, we build a lot of the software needed in the association; this ranges from sophisticated projects to hacky scripts.
+Below, you can find some highlights of the projects that we build:

 ## 🚀Applicatie Beheer Commissie (ABC)
 * **GEWIS Website:** Main website including activities, education, photos and more<br>`public array $repositories = [`[`gewisweb`](https://github.com/GEWIS/gewisweb)`];`